-Anybody else have any guilty frugal tips that they’d like to share, drop me a comment on this topic (I call it frugal, although I also know people that are quite proud of the term CHEAP, and wear it as a badge of courage).
+Does anybody else have any guilty frugal tips they’d like to share?
+Drop me a comment on this topic (I call it frugal, although I also know people that are pretty proud of the term CHEAP, and wear it as a badge of courage).

 Next Cheap Challenge